 If you hadn't noticed, Google’s lifelong quest is to deliver the perfect content to its users.

-Maybe you have heard the old “If a tree falls in the forest” adage…
+Maybe you’ve heard the old “If a tree falls in the forest” adage…

 Having the perfect solution to a problem that your target audience has, the perfect ads, and the perfect keywords, may not be enough if your landing page stinks.

-Beauty is not a big attributing factor for Google’s Big Mean Digital Machine when it is deciding relevance, so you can quit the cold sweats right now if you’re a business owner that has been priced out of the award winning web design market.
+Beauty is not a big attributing factor for Google’s Big Mean Digital Machine when it’s deciding relevance, so you can quit the cold sweats right now if you’re a business owner that has been priced out of the award-winning web design market.

 Think of this: My campaign was about baseball bats, and my ad group and ad copy were centered on Louisville Slugger baseballs bats, and my keyword was the same.